War reporter-turned movie maker turns camera on Egyptian slums

 From organ trafficking to child marriages, “The Cat” tackles problems that are little explored in Egyptian cinema.

-The film’s star, Waked worked on a documentary in the slum neighborhood where the movie was shot, and met dozens of people who had sold their kidneys for less than $1,500.
+The film’s star, Waked worked on a documentary in the slum neighbourhood where the movie was shot, and met dozens of people who had sold their kidneys for less than $1,500.

 “Can you imagine it was for as little as that?
 You have people who are poor and who are working three shifts to support their families but it is still not enough,” Waked said.